cloudmesh-community/fa19-516-159/project/report.md

 Cloudmesh installation on Docker - first attempt (needs more work)

+11/11

+No progress

+11/18

+Use docker postgres db to hold airflow metadata.
+Include pgadmin client in docker compose for ad hoc airflow data queries.

 ## Work Breakdown

 All of this work is to be completed by Austin Zebrowski.
 This is not a group project.